akashMishraX/unoloBackendAssignment/README.md

   3. **ZooKeeper (Single Node)**: Used solely for leader election without quorum, which simplifies the setup but introduces a single point of failure.
 ---

-## Development Setup

-### Prerequisites
-1. Install Docker and Docker Compose on your machine.
-2. Ensure all required ports (e.g. 6379, 2181, 3000 etc.) are free to use.

-### Steps to Run the System Locally

-1. Clone the repository containing the `docker-compose.yaml` file.
-2. Navigate to the directory containing the file.
-3. Run the following command to start all services: `docker-compose up --build -d`

-4. Verify that all containers are running using:`docker ps`

-5. Access individual services via their respective ports (e.g., Store Service at port `3000`).

----

 ## Monitoring and Logs